oernster/AxisDB/README.md

 # Multidimensional JSON NoSQL REST API

 A FastAPI-powered REST server that stores N-dimensional JSON data inside a single JSON file.

+> **See also:** [USE_CASES.md](USE_CASES.md) — a concise overview of practical applications and patterns enabled by this multidimensional JSON storage model.
 You can initialize the database with any number of dimensions and read/write values using coordinates.

 ---